widgetfactory/wf_responsive_widgets/README.md

 ## Download
 Click [here to download](https://github.com/widgetfactory/wf_responsive_widgets/archive/master.zip), or the Download Zip button on the right.

+## Requirements
+Joomla 3.9 or later.
+Joomla 4.0 or later

 ## Installation
 Install using the Joomla Extensions Installer